redcanaryco/atomic-red-team/bin/validate/README.md

 ### executor

-The `executor` propery contains a list of unique executors for each envirnoment that the test belongs to or has defined definitions for.
+The `executor` propery contains a list of unique executors for each environment that the test belongs to or has defined definitions for.

 Each defined `executor` can define the following properties.